SEO for Shopify

 How your Shopify theme affects SEO

+You don’t need a fancy web design agency with Shopify, you just a need a good quality theme.
 You may think all themes are created equal and from the surface they can be equally as attractive but once you open the hood you’ll see that can be far from the truth.

 We’ve worked with all kinds of themes but picking one from a reliable seller in the Shopify App store, while slightly more expensive, will generally give you a higher quality template with better SEO.